I am a soldier. I do not want.

 “Give me six soldiers to escort the Sectionless to the perimeter.
 Time now.”

-I want to look at her, but I don't.
-Her eyes burn into my cheek, and my face reddens from the intensity.
+I want to look at her, but I don’t.
+Her eyes burn into my cheek, and my face reddens from their intensity.
 But the captain is still watching like a hawk, contemplating whether I am predator or prey, and I cannot afford to be the latter.
 I flex my jaw, draw my shoulders back, and ignore the bead of sweat tickling my neck.

 “Forty, forty, thirty-eight, forty,” she answers simply, and I gasp.
 “I know, right?
 How does it feel being related to someone so much smarter than you?”